MicrosoftLearning/mslearn-azure-ai-developer/instructions/azure-functions/01-functions-create-vscode-http.md

 1. In the command palette, search for and run the command **Azure Functions: Deploy to Function App...**.

-1. Select the subscription you used when creating the resources.
+1. If you have more than one subscription, select the subscription you used when creating the resources. **Note**: This step won't be visible if you only have a single subscription.

 1. Select the function app you created.
 When prompted about overwriting previous deployments, select **Deploy** to deploy your function code to the new function app resource.